Attention Sinks in Diffusion Language Models: Selection of Sink Threshold

 \section{Selection of Sink Threshold}

 In Equation \ref{eq:metric} we defined $\epsilon$ to be the threshold for classifying a token as a sink.
 In \Cref{fig:avg_eps_compare} we show how the value of $\epsilon$ affects sink selection.
-We see that most all the analysed DLMs filter out at least 96\% of tokens when usigng $\epsilon = 3$.
+We see that all the analysed DLMs filter out at least 96\% of tokens when using $\epsilon = 3$.